 CBoth cardsMixedSplit spendingVaries+$70 avg+$840

 Amara completes KAST's KYC and uses it as her primary.
 She keeps RedotPay Solana as a backup in case KAST's payment processor has issues in a specific country.
-Having two verified cards across two networks (Visa + Visa) prevents single-point-of-failure.
+Having two Visa cards from separate issuers prevents single-point-of-failure.
+The trade-off: RedotPay costs $28.80/month in fees with no cashback to offset it, so she uses it only when KAST is unavailable.
 The RedotPay Tier 1 KYC (one ID scan) took under 5 minutes.

 Scenario 3: Marcus, Privacy-Focused Engineer in Berlin